This wild new reality-TV show is half Black Mirror and half Truman Show

 How near are we to this future?

 The game works like this: Upon entering the city, each contestant receives a smartwatch loaded with 12,000 Israeli shekels ($3,300) and stripped of their suitcase.
-And their confiscated belongings?
-They’re available for purchase, even their own clothing and photos of their family.
+Their confiscated belongings are available for purchase, even their own clothing and photos of their family.

 Immediately, they must decide how and when to spend their money.
 They can opt for indulgent purchases, like a night in the hotel, but the smarter strategy is to use money to donate to friends, i.e., to buy alliances.